2023 Tokyo Disneyland Planning Guide

 If you want to save a bit of money and buy tickets before leaving home, we recommend Klook (if they have inventory–which isn’t always the case).
 Not only are their tickets discounted, but it’s easier to navigate than the official (and more expensive) Tokyo Disney Resort website.
 Unfortunately, that site does not sell every type of park ticket, and often they’re sold out entirely.

 If Klook is sold out, we simply recommend waiting until you arrive to purchase your park tickets.
-Although it does happen on occasion, it is exceedingly rare for Tokyo Disney Resort to sell out of park tickets in advance.
+Although it does happen on occasion, it is rare for Tokyo Disney Resort to sell out of park tickets in advance.
 Moreover, guests of monorail loop hotels (like the Sheraton and Hilton Tokyo Bay) may purchase tickets from their hotel’s concierge even when the parks are sold out to the general public.

 Where to Stay